 The riff, played on a Gibson guitar, by Ritchie Blackmore, to which the chimbau and a distorted organ are first joined, is then accompanied by the bass, in a famous pulsating line of only one note, before the entrance of the complete drums and Ian’s vocal.

-“Starway To Heaven” is the ultimate musical instrument store prohibited song.
+“Stairway To Heaven” became also a song aspiring guitarist usually play when they are learning how to play.
 It was composed by guitarist Jimmy Page and vocalist Robert Plant for the band’s fourth studio album, Led Zeppelin IV, from 1971.
 It is often considered one of the greatest rock songs of all time.

 The music lasts eight minutes and two seconds, and consists of several sections that increase the volume and rhythm of the song.
 The music begins with guitar strumming based on popular music.
 Also is accompanied by flutes before the introduction of electrical instrumentation.
 The final section is an elevated section of hard rock rhythm enhanced by an intricate guitar solo by Page.